-Jörg Niewöhner is the director of IRI THESys.
+Jörg Niewöhner was director and deputy director of IRI THESys for many years until April 2023.
 He holds a PhD in environmental sciences from the University of East Anglia from 2001.
 In 2004, he joined the Institute of European Ethnology at Humboldt-Universität zu Berlin to develop the Collaboratory: Social Anthropology and Life Sciences.
 He now holds a chair in Social Anthropology of Human-Environment Relations.
 He conducts ethnographic research at the intersection of science and technology studies, social anthropology and environmental sciences focusing particularly on the qualities of urbanisation, social-ecological change and metabolic and market dynamics.
 He also serves on the board of the Georg Simmel Center for Metropolitan Studies.

 - Urbanisation & socio-technical change